max-cmoa/browsersync-reload-browser-test/README.md

       $ cd to-this-directory
       $ gulp

-## Weird browsersync issue with concatenating javascript files
+##  browsersync cacheing issue files
-  browsersync won't reload newly added .js files in the browser when you are running browsersync.
-The solution is to stop ^c the running default gulp task and run the gulp command again so all javascript files will be concatenated to output.js
+  Problem: If you add or subtract files, browsersync won't see them.
+  Solution: stop browsersync and run $ gulp javascriptTask then run $ gulp to start browsersync and the cached files will be included now

 ## Reference